Cosy pubs in Cornwall

 Helford Passage, Falmouth TR11 5LB

-If you're looking for an idyllic location, you'd be hard pressed to beat the Ferryboat Inn, which enjoys sweeping views across the timeless Helford Passage.
+If you're looking for an idyllic location, you'd be hard pressed to beat the Ferryboat Inn, which enjoys sweeping views across the timeless Helford River.
 Seated in a pristine cove with direct access to the beach, you can explore the coast and enjoy plenty of wildlife spotting opportunities from the warmth of the historic inn

 The Inn is 300 years old and today focuses on its farm to table philosophy, which is reflected in the seasonal menu.
 Think sage and pumpkin risotto with wild mushroom and kale, or mackerel tacos with slaw, sriracha and burnt lime.
 The roasts on Sundays are especially popular and typically include a choice of roast beef, pork or nut roast, each served with accompaniments, roast potatoes, cauliflower cheese, red cabbage and greens.